TRADITION OF CHINA

 Ten Heavenly Stems:

-Except for the sun and the moon, there are five planets that were discovered and documented very early: Venus, Jupiter, Mercury, Mars, and Saturn.
+Except for the sun and the moon, five planets were discovered and documented very early: Venus, Jupiter, Mercury, Mars, and Saturn.

 These five extremely bright stars move toward and away from the earth periodically, with different influences and power; the approaching earth phase is the Yang, while the apart one is the Yin.